 How It Works

-The holders hold standard closet rods and are shaped to simply slide into the shelf brackets:
+The holders (purple items in pic) hold standard closet rods and are shaped to simply slide into the shelf brackets:

 Settings

-There are 3 models to pick from, depending on the brand of 7" bracket (details in next section).
-The Lowes version takes 182 grams of filament for a quantity of 6, with a print time of 3 hours 22' on a P1S.
+There are 3 models to pick from, depending on the brand of 7" bracket used (details in next section).
+The Lowes version takes 182 grams of filament for a quantity of 6, with a print time of about 3.5 hours on a P1S.

 Shelf Hardware

-The holders are compatible with the standard dual-slotted vertical rail shelf rack systems out there from Everbilt, Project Source Tracksmart , Rubbermaid Fast Track, Closetmaid ShelfTrack and many copies.
+The holders are compatible with the standard dual-slotted vertical rail shelf rack systems out there from Everbilt, Project Source Tracksmart , Rubbermaid Fast Track, Closetmaid ShelfTrack and many others.

 They are typically used in closets.

-The 3D printed rod holders are specifically designed for the short 7" brackets that hold 8" to 10" large shelves.
+The 3D printed rod holders are specifically designed for the short 7" brackets that typically support 8" to 10" large shelves.
 Examples from: Lowes and Amazon Stone Harbor or Knape & Vogt

 Unfortunately, although they're all sold as 7" bracket and look the same, each brand has slight variations in size, width, hole locations.
 So, although I went with the Lowes bracket, I also created models for Stone Harbor and Knape & Vogt.
 Hopefully this will help people have more sourcing options.